hemangi445/hemangi445.github.io/_projects/final-project.md

 </script>

 **Description**
 This chart highlights the counties with the highest number of business registrations.
 Polk County stands out, followed by Linn and Scott.
-The color represents population, showing that more populated counties tend to have more businesses.
+The color encoding represents population, showing that more populated counties tend to have more businesses.

 ---